matn7/Google-Platform-Notes/flashcard/Microservices.md

 1. TCP handshake happens and connection between client and server established.
 2. Client says Hello to server.
 3. Server responds and send public key to client.
-4. Client browser send en encrypted session key to server which it generated using public key.
+4. Client browser send an encrypted session key to server which it generated using public key.
 5. Server decrypts the session key using private key and save it for later use in the same session.
 6. Both client and server send data to each other in an encrypted format derived based on the session key.
 We called this as symmetric encryption as both parties use same key for encryption and decryption.